pzzd/statistics-probability/notes/sampling_distributions.md

 ## Sampling distribution of sample proportion

+Sample proportion p̂ is the estimation of a population paramter from a sample of the population (e.g., estimating population mean from samples).

 Some review:
 - Bernoulli random variable is a var with a discrete 1-or-0 value, with probability p and mean μ equal to p.
 Standard deviation is σ = √(p(1-p)).
 - Binomial random variable is for calculating across independent trials. mean is the number of trials multiplied by the mean of the Bernoullitrials: μ = np.
 Standard deviation σ = √(np(1-p)).

-Sample proportion

-Example:
-- 10,000 gumballs in a machine.
+Example: There are 10,000 gumballs in a machine.
 60% of the gumballs are yello.
 - Bernoulli var Y is the probability of yellow gumballs.
   - p = 0.6
   - μ<sub>Y</sub> = 0.6